dashhive/dashchum/README.md

 > A lot of the work that went in to making this repo has been streamed and is available in this [Dash Chum YouTube Playlist](https://youtube.com/playlist?list=PLYU0okGwK--I0xm22OqLl6wjGUTmx-afP)

 The instructions below are meant to give you a working local [Dash](https://www.dash.org/) testnet / devnet.
-The purpose of which is to allow building on the Dash platform without needing to use real Dash.
+The purpose of which is to allow building on the Dash platform without needing to use real Dash (Ð).

 This gives you a siloed Dash network and generates a wallet unique to your locally running network.
 You fund it via the Seed Node generated from `dashmate` (see [Usage](#usage)).